-I explain the leverage strategy in detail in my webclass: “How to attract the RIGHT clients & build authority without purely relying on ads or slaving over the computer,” which you’ll be able to access when you download my influencer guide: 15 Ways to Get Noticed by Influencers and Start a Relationship with Them to Grow Your Business.
+I explain the influencer marketing (leverage) strategy in detail in my webclass: “How to attract the RIGHT clients & build authority without purely relying on ads or slaving over the computer,” which you’ll be able to access when you download my influencer guide: 15 Ways to Get Noticed by Influencers to Grow Your Business.

 Using the strategies I share in the class, I was able to streamline my efforts and grow my business with minimum ad spend.
 I invite you to check it out!
 (If you stay till the end, you’ll also get access to a PDF download with specific ways to implement this.)

 What other changes can you make to achieve balance?

 - You might consider booking a day or weekend away once a month, adding a date-night or family outing to your schedule, or reconnecting with old friends.

 - You might want to spend time on your favorite hobby or treat yourself to more healthful, delicious meals.